 These audited, abridged Group annual financial statements should be read in conjunction with the complete set of the Group audited, annual financial statements for the year ended 30 June 2023.
-The Group's annual financial statements have been audited by Messrs BDO Zimbabwe Chartered Accountants, who have issued an "except for" audit opinion as a result of non-compliance with the provisions of IAS 21 which relates to the translation of opening balances and comparative financial information as noted above, and noncompliance with IAS 8 which results from the changing of the Group's PPE policy from the historical cost model to the revaluation model retrospectively, for the reasons described above.
-The External Auditor's Report on the Group's audited, annual financial statements, from which these Group audited, abridged annual financial statements are extracted, is available for inspection at the Company's registered office.
+The Group's annual financial statements have been audited by Messrs BDO Zimbabwe Chartered Accountants, who have issued an "except for" audit opinion as a result of non-compliance with the provisions of IAS 21 which relates to the translation of opening balances and comparative financial information as noted above, and non-compliance with IAS 8 which results from the changing of the Group's PPE policy from the historical cost model to the revaluation model retrospectively, for the reasons described above.
+The External Auditor's Report on the Group's audited, abridged annual financial statements are extracted, is available for inspection at the Company's registered office.
 The Engagement Partner responsible for the audit was Mr Martin Makaya, PAAB Practice Number 0407.